shree998/Campus-Expert/submissions/module-1/community-assessment.md

   * Work with BigRedHacks, URMC, and WICC to create a hackathon for beginners.

 # Accessibility
+### Answers to these questions for current community

 - How accessible are the current resources in your community?
+  * Virtually all the meetings are held in the engineering quad - somewhere that only engineers tend to go to.
 - Are meetings held during hours where people may be working?
+  * Not really, student organizations generally hold meetings after the time classes generally end.
 - Is there childcare available?

-Answers to these questions for current community
+  * Yes!
+But it is far away and costs money (naturally) https://hr.cornell.edu/wellbeing-perks/parenting/cornell-child-care-center

-Answers to these questions for an ideal version of your current community
+### Answers to these questions for an ideal version of your current community
+* In an ideal version of my community, meetings would be held across the entire campus, particularly around the collegetown area where many business students live off-campus, as well as north campus where freshmen are required to live.
+Timing is not the largest issue, as long as people will dedicate the time.
+I am not sure we could offer childcare.

-Ideas on how to improve in each category
+### Ideas on how to improve in each category
+* Many lower income students and students from far away stay on campus over breaks, and it would be spectacular to help get them interested and learning more about tech during those breaks.
+* Host a wider range of events throughout the campus, and expand current event offerings to additional locations such as West campus, Ehub in Collegetown, and RPCC on North campus.
+* We could potentially secure funding to help reimburse the costs of Cornell's childcare, but would have to do a needs assessment of interested parties first - probably focused around graduate students.

 # Interests

+### Answers to these questions for current community
 - Is your community made up only of computer science students?
 Are you OK with that?
+  * It is!
+I am not okay with it, and hope to change that.
 - Is your community open to other topics, or are their interests very specific?

-Answers to these questions for current community
+  * It varies!
+We are a large campus and I hope to affect a wide range of people.
+Traditionally, however, interests tend to be specific towards tech related topics.

-Answers to these questions for an ideal version of your current community
+### Answers to these questions for an ideal version of your current community
+- Is your community made up only of computer science students?
+Are you OK with that?
+  * No!
+The community is made up of people learning about tech, beginnners, entrepreneurs, computer science students, and everything in between.
+- Is your community open to other topics, or are their interests very specific?
+  * Yes!
+They will come from a large variety of backgrounds and either want to work in tech or implement tech into their professional and personal lives.

-Ideas on how to improve in each category
+### Ideas on how to improve in each category
+- Is your community made up only of computer science students?
+Are you OK with that?
+  * I detailed some of this above, but I hope to expand the tech community by having beginner friendly events targeted at new students and students from different areas.
+- Is your community open to other topics, or are their interests very specific?
+  * By expanding the tech community in the manner stated above, we would get students from different colleges, majors, and backgrounds and expand the interests of the community.

 # Goals

+### Answers to these questions for current community
 - Why do people get involved in your community?
+  * Pre-existing interest in technology, prior coursework in computer science, pursuit of high salaries
 - Are they students hoping to get a degree?
+  * In over 90% of cases, they do, so yes.
 - Are they trying to ramp-up to get a job?
+  * In most cases, yes.
 - Are they passionate about developing, regardless of their major?
+  * It depends - many people are doing it more in the pursuit of a high salary as opposed to passion about developing, so only some are.
+  ### not sure what to answer here re: goals.
+My community is large.
 - What activities and goals can you set for your community based on their existing goals?

-Answers to these questions for current community
+  * Most of them already exist: hackathons, experienced-level learning activities, high level courses, and on campus recruiting as one of the best engineering schools and computer science programs in the world.

-Answers to these questions for an ideal version of your current community
+### Answers to these questions for an ideal version of your current community
+- Why do people get involved in your community?
+  * They see technology playing a large role in the future, and hope to learn to compete and contribute within that future.
+- Are they passionate about developing, regardless of their major?
+  * Yes!
+I hope that everyone getting involved would be passionate about developing or the developing process, whether or not they are actually doing the coding.
+  ### not sure what to answer here re: goals.
+My community is large.
+- What activities and goals can you set for your community based on their existing goals?
+  * Attend as many activities as possible and learn as much as possible.

-Ideas on how to improve in each category
+### Ideas on how to improve in each category
+- Why do people get involved in your community?
+  * Expand beyond computer science majors by running beginner and out-of-technology friendly outreach programs.
+- Are they passionate about developing, regardless of their major?
+  * Run more activities and programs to help people get passionate about technology
+  ### not sure what to answer here re: goals.
+My community is large.
+- What activities and goals can you set for your community based on their existing goals?
+  * Improve activity and program offerings to be more friendly to a more diverse range of people.

 # Location